 What does typical system administrative activity look like?
 What indicators can reveal possible attacks?
 The main idea here is that hunters can lookout for outliers that stick out from authorized events.
 These anomalies are then put under a microscope by hunters using threat intelligence, security data, and other threat detection technologies.

-When it comes to cyber threats, the last thing you want to be is slow.
 Any threat hunting is a time-sensitive matter, which means the hunters need to consistently validate and test their baseline.
 When you make changes to your software to establish a baseline, are you creating unnecessary traffic that creates false-positive data?
 What about when you find new information—as attackers evolve and modify their approach, hunters need to validate their intelligence-based hunts and ensure everything is running smoothly.
 This way, your systems and tools aren’t going to put you behind the attacker’s timeline.

 Sometimes, internal IT teams don’t have the bandwidth to take on a proactive role like threat hunting, which is why many organizations turn to third-party providers that support threat hunters.
 Third parties perform tasks like ruling out false positive leads, IP lookups, geolocation, encrypted traffic metadata, log detection, attacker technique overlays, and more.